 Frequently Asked Questions

 Friday night is Spirit Night!
-Teams should show their school colors, wear school t-shirts, face paint, create posters, display a stuffed animal mascot, use a tablecloth with a school logo, as well as use any other props or materials to decorate their table and show school spirit.
-The effort and spirit behind this effort, paired with energy, kindness, and sportsmanship displayed through the weekend, will determine the recipient of the annual Ben Hall Spirit Award.
+Teams should show their school colors, wear school t-shirts, face paint, and wacky headgear to show school spirit.
+The effort and spirit behind their attire, paired with energy, kindness, and sportsmanship displayed through the weekend, will determine the recipient of the annual Ben Hall Spirit Award.

 To ensure comfortable capacity for the weekend, this year each team must bring a minimum of 3 students, or a maximum of 4, to the competition.

 - Your school spirit—wear your school colors!